Giskard-AI/giskard/python-client/docs/guides/slice/index.md

 ## Create your own slicing function

 To create a Giskard slicing function, you just need to decorate an existing Python function with `@slicing_function()`.
-Depending on the argument of the decorator, you can decorate different Python functions: filtered by row level, dataframe level, or at cell level:
+Depending on the argument of the decorator, you can decorate different Python functions filtered by row, dataframe, or cell level:

 :::::{tab-set}